illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp1.md

 In this class, you will be primarily using two prefab objects from this package, both found in `OVR` → `Prefabs`.
 The first prefab, the `OVRCameraRig`, is a camera for the Oculus, that handles all of the movement and position tracking for the oculus, as well as the rendering on the Oculus display.
 The second prefab, the `OVRPlayerController`, is a more complicated version of the OVRCameraRig.
-It includes the camera from the OVRCameraRig, but also includes basic joystick movement controls, and a capsule-shaped collider (so that the player doesn’t walk through solid objects).
+It includes the camera from the OVRCameraRig, but also includes basic joystick movement controls, and a capsule-shaped collider that  prevents the player from walking through solid objects.
 Place an `OVRPlayerController` into your scene, at $$(0,1,0)$$, and delete the “main camera” object.

 There’s just one more thing you need to do to finish enabling VR.